 Backcountry Access Tracker2 Avalanche Beacon

-Weight: 5.2 x 3.2 x 1.1 inches
+Dimensions: 5.2 x 3.2 x 1.1 inches

+The range of the unit is generous at 55 meters.
+You get direction and distance on the digital panel for viewing.
 Auto-revert to send switches out the detect to send signal to protect rescuers in the event a secondary avalanche should occur.

 Weight: 1 pound